 INTRODUCTION

-Hello and welcome to Responding to Hoarding Behaviours in Housing and Community Settings
+Welcome to Responding to Hoarding Disorder in Housing and Community Settings.

 COURSE OVERVIEW